tldr-pages/tldr-maintenance/README.md

 ## Summary

 At the end of the [`metrics-log.md`](https://github.com/tldr-pages/tldr-maintenance/releases/download/latest/metrics-log.md) a summary is written.
 This summary is tracked in a [GitHub issue](https://github.com/tldr-pages/tldr-maintenance/issues/25), along with the metrics per translation.
-Some numbers include a percentage:
+Some numbers include a percentage (rounded down to one decimal):

+- Total inconsistent filename(s) [with percentage, calculated based on total pages]
 - Total malformed or outdated more info link page(s) [with percentage, calculated based on total pages]
 - Total malformed or outdated see also mention(s) [with percentage, calculated based on total translated pages whose English page has a see also mention]
 - Total missing see also mention(s) [with percentage, calculated based on total translated pages whose English page has a see also mention]
 - Total missing alias page(s)
+- Total mismatched page title(s) [with percentage, calculated based on total unique non-English pages]
 - Total missing TLDR commands [with percentage, calculated based on total of TLDR commands]
-- Total missing see also page(s) [with percentage, calculated based on total of pages mentioned in see also mentions]
+- Total missing see also page(s) [with percentage, calculated based on total of pages mentioned in the first see also mention of every page, including English]
 - Total misplaced page(s) [with percentage, calculated based on total pages]
 - Total outdated page(s) based on number of commands [with percentage, calculated based on total non-English pages]
 - Total outdated page(s) based on the commands itself [with percentage, calculated based on total non-English pages]
+- Total outdated page(s) based on number of header lines [with percentage, calculated based on total non-English pages]
 - Total missing English page(s) [with percentage, calculated based on total unique non-English pages]
 - Total missing translated page(s) [with percentage, calculated based on total of pages that need translation (total of English pages multiplied with number of languages)]
 - Total lint error(s)